bahrus/be-spawn-of/README.md

 Which leads us to consider the scenario where the section of HTML is part of a built-in element, like tables or lists, where wrapping such components inside a custom element tag would run into issues beyond undesired HTML clutter.

-be-spawn-of attempts to fill in this gap, in a way that can also evolve into a full-blown web component as requirements gels, the complexity grows, and the universality of the functionality reaches a critical point that warrants a contractual type commitment.
+be-spawn-of attempts to fill in this gap, in a way that can also evolve into a full-blown web component as requirements gel, the complexity grows, and the universality of the functionality reaches a critical point that warrants a contractual type commitment.

 An analogy of what be-spawn-of provides is blocks of code within a method or class, with access to the outside scope(s).
 It smells a lot like Angular 1, but hopefully with some lessons learned.

 ## Example 1:

-We use this code-pen
+We use [this code-pen](https://codepen.io/Hyperplexed/pen/vYpXNJd) as our first demonstration project to compare between React and be-spawn-of components.

+The original, UserStatusButton component:

 ```JavaScript
 const UserStatusButton: React.FC<IUserStatusButton> = (props: IUserStatusButton) => {